eugenia1984/english/glossary.md

 - **How was it?**: is a general way to ask about something that just happened.

+- **hope** is used to express a wish for something to be true or to happen.
+For example, saying I hope you're doing well means you wish that the person is fine or happy.

 ---

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> I